 The area includes the Palm Island group located approximately 17 km east of the mainland.
 The Palm Island Group includes Orpheus Island, Pelorus Island, Fantome Island, Palm Island, and Havannah Island.
 These islands provide fringing shallow water environments that support coral reef ecosystems and reef seagrass meadows.

-The overall grade for Palm Island zone in 2021-22 remained ‘moderate’ and the score increased from 55 to 56 since the previous year.
+The overall grade for Palm Island zone in 2023-24 declined from ‘good’ to ‘moderate’ and the score decreased from 61 to 57 since the previous year.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.